uelis/modular/README.md

 installed with `apt-get install opam`.

 ```
-  opam install core_kernel
+  opam install core oasis ounit
   opam install llvm
 ```

-It may be necessary to pin the LLVM binding to the version of LLVM that is installed on the system.
+It may be necessary to pin the LLVM binding to the version of LLVM that is installed on the system (see `llc -version`).
 For example, pinning the LLVM binding to version 3.6 may be done as follows:

 ```